Skip to main content

 An Unadaptable Book

 It’s hard to appreciate from this end just how boldly this film rebelled simply by virtue of existing when it did.
-The book was volatile not only for its content (explicit language, transgressive sexuality, etc.) but for the ruthlessness with which it examines the military.
+Its source material was volatile not only for its content (explicit language, transgressive sexuality, etc.) but for the ruthlessness with which it examines the military.
 In order to grace the silver screen, any adaptation would have to face two main obstacles.

 Barrier one, the Hays Code.